 If you let’s say live stream and you use a tool, you use tools such as Restream, or you use tools such as StreamYard, therefore, you can push out the same live stream to Twitter, to Facebook, to YouTube at the same time.

 And that way, you know, although they’re not interacting with each other, they can’t interact with you and you know, tools like StreamYard, and Restream make it easy so that you can have the chat all in one place.
-So consider multi-streaming if you’re not getting any or many people on the live stream and you want more engagement.
+Consider multi-streaming if you’re not getting any or many people on the live stream and you want more engagement.

 And it’s not hard to do, it’s literally switching another button in the system.
 You don’t actually have to do anything.
 You’re delivering the content anyway so you may as well press another button so that it can go live to another platform.

-So multi-streaming, if you’re not getting any viewers consider multi-streaming so that you can push it out to more platforms as appropriate, of course.
+Multi-streaming, if you’re not getting any viewers consider multi-streaming so that you can push it out to more platforms as appropriate, of course.
 Now the other thing is I had, I was talking to someone and she was really disheartened because she went live and she did a lot of preparation and it was a fantastic live stream and no one showed up, right.

-So she was like, hey, let me know if you can hear me.
+She was like, hey, let me know if you can hear me.
 And then there was no one there.
 And she was really upset.
 And then I said to her, did you create an event for it?
 Did you let people know that you were going to go live or did you just press go live and then, you know, hope for the best?

 And she was like, well, I kind of was a bit afraid so I just hit go live.
 And I didn’t tell anyone.
 I’m like, well, that’s why they didn’t know.
 That’s why there was no one there.

 You have an audience why didn’t you create an event on your Facebook page?
 Why didn’t you create a promotion for it so that people would know in advance that you are live streaming?
-So that will give them a little bit of time if they want to make it, if they’re interested in joining you to actually be there.
+That will give them a little bit of time if they want to make it, if they’re interested in joining you to actually be there.

-So create events, whether that is actually creating a Facebook event, and then you can paste the link to the live stream, or you can, you know, simply create promotional graphics, such as, you know, social media posts to say, Hey, I’m going live next week.
+Create events, whether that is actually creating a Facebook event, and then you can paste the link to the live stream, or you can, you know, simply create promotional graphics, such as, you know, social media posts to say, Hey, I’m going live next week.

-So if you haven’t got any viewers, consider letting people know that you are going to live stream so that they can actually join you.
+If you haven’t got any viewers, consider letting people know that you are going to live stream so that they can actually join you.
 Now touch base a little bit on it, but promoting your actual live streams.

-So, as I said, although Facebook and YouTube push out notifications of when you’re going live, promoting your live stream is a great way of getting more people on it because they know that it’s, that you will be live and they know what the topic will be about.
+As I said, although Facebook and YouTube push out notifications of when you’re going live, promoting your live stream is a great way of getting more people on it because they know that it’s, that you will be live and they know what the topic will be about.